GolfRider/100millionbooksQuotes/README.md

  -  https://www.pinterest.com/mmellinger66/quotes/
  -  https://www.pinterest.com/mmellinger66/aphorisms
- - "Everybody has a plan until they get punched in the mouth. - Mike Tyson" "Look, I made a hat...where there never was a hat. - Finishing the hat, Sondheim" "Just fucking figure it out."
+ - "Everybody has a plan until they get punched in the mouth. - Mike Tyson"
+ - "Look, I made a hat...where there never was a hat. - Finishing the hat, Sondheim"
-   "The universe is not here to please you. - Charles Murtaugh" "Your life is your life.
-The gods await to delight in you. - Bukowski" "Join the force and get a pension. - Salesman" "Beware of things that are fun to argue. - Eliezer Yudkowsky" "However beautiful the strategy, you should occasionally look at the result. - Winston Churchill" "Truth is much too complicated to allow anything but approximations. - John Von Neumann" "Writing program code is a good way of debugging your thinking. - Bill Venables" "Don't tell me what you value.
-Show me your budget, and I'll tell you what you value. - Joe Biden quoting his father" "Most haystacks do not even have a needle. - Lorenzo" "Experiment and theory often show remarkable agreement when performed in the same laboratory. - Daniel Bershader" "The important work of moving the world forward does not wait to be done by perfect men. - George Eliot" "It is astonishing what foolish things a man thinking alone can come temporarily to believe. - Keynes" "The purpose of computing is Insight, not numbers. - Richard Hamming" "Work on stuff that matters. - Tim O'Reilly" "Sometimes magic is just someone spending more time on something than anyone else might reasonably expect. - Teller" "You have to say something.
-It can't all be technique. - Woody Allen (on great actors)" ;; Paraphrased from a HN comment
+ - "Just fucking figure it out."
+ - "The universe is not here to please you. - Charles Murtaugh"
+ - "Your life is your life.
+The gods await to delight in you. - Bukowski"
+ - "Join the force and get a pension. - Salesman"
+ - "Beware of things that are fun to argue. - Eliezer Yudkowsky"
+ - "However beautiful the strategy, you should occasionally look at the result. - Winston Churchill"
+ - "Truth is much too complicated to allow anything but approximations. - John Von Neumann"
+ - "Writing program code is a good way of debugging your thinking. - Bill Venables"
+ - "Don't tell me what you value.
+Show me your budget, and I'll tell you what you value. - Joe Biden quoting his father"
+ - "Most haystacks do not even have a needle. - Lorenzo"
+ - "Experiment and theory often show remarkable agreement when performed in the same laboratory. - Daniel Bershader"
+ - "The important work of moving the world forward does not wait to be done by perfect men. - George Eliot"
+ - "It is astonishing what foolish things a man thinking alone can come temporarily to believe. - Keynes"
+ - "The purpose of computing is Insight, not numbers. - Richard Hamming"
+ - "Work on stuff that matters. - Tim O'Reilly"
+ - "Sometimes magic is just someone spending more time on something than anyone else might reasonably expect. - Teller"
+ - "You have to say something.
+It can't all be technique. - Woody Allen (on great actors)"
+ - HN comment:
-   "Perfectionism is a failure to optimize across a complex goal space, settling, instead, on ignoring the difficult prioritisation problem in favor of over-optimizing a limited set of tangible and easily-defined goals over longer-run priorities"
+ - "Perfectionism is a failure to optimize across a complex goal space, settling, instead, on ignoring the difficult
+    prioritisation problem in favor of over-optimizing a limited set of tangible and easily-defined goals over longer-run priorities"